OpenIndiana/oi-docs/docs/contrib/git.md

 ## Further Reading

-If you're really excited about Git and desire to become a Git Ninja, here is a great tutorial to further your education: <http://rypress.com/tutorials/git/index>
+If you're really excited about Git and desire to become a Git Ninja, here is a great book to further your education: <https://git-scm.com/book/en/v2>

 There is also the book [Pro Git](https://git-scm.com/book/en/v2) which is available for free under a Creative Commons license.